 Pentacle’s goal for the project is to provide artists with vital information about the emerging virtual engagement landscape, so that they can garner adequate fees for their work, technical support, and the tools and resources they need to participate in and be successful in creating virtual works and activities.
-The survey questions are being crafted by Steinwald in collaboration with the organizational partners and under the guidance of Dr. Shamp, to capture the essential information that will be most useful for the field.
+The survey questions are crafted by Steinwald in collaboration with the organizational partners and under the guidance of Dr. Shamp, to capture the essential information that will be most useful for the field.

 Timeline and Launch

-The VER Project got underway in summer of 2021, with meetings between the stakeholders and the project lead to define goals and design the research activities.
+The VER Project got underway in the summer of 2021, with meetings between the stakeholders and the project lead to define goals and design the research activities.
 In fall 2021, Steinwald will conduct interviews with a small group of ten artists to gain multiple perspectives on virtual engagement.
 The initial information gathered from these interviews was used as a basis for designing the survey questions for the field.

 As virtual engagement becomes an established and permanent aspect of dance and theater offerings, Pentacle is committed to learning how it functions and works best for artists.
 The accessibility that virtual engagement provides also gives us an opportunity to deepen current audience engagement while addressing disparities in who gets to dance and gets to see professional dance.
 The insights that the VER project reveals, will be invaluable to bringing past inequities to light and avoid repeating the same injustices as the field moves towards greater reciprocity and support beyond the current pandemic and social reckonings.

 The Virtual Engagement Research Project is supported by the Jerome Foundation.